Keigan Parker

-Keigan Parker (born 8 June 1982) is a Scottish footballer who plays for West of Scotland League Central District First Division Thorniewood United as a forward.
+Keigan Parker (born 8 June 1982) is a Scottish former footballer who played as a forward.

+He began his career with St Johnstone in 1998, making over 100 league appearances for the club.
+In 2004, he joined Blackpool, where he spent four years, winning the 2006–07 League One play-off final.
+He went on to play have short spells at several clubs, including Huddersfield Town, Oldham Athletic, Mansfield Town and AFC Fylde.
+He retired from playing in 2017, after a season with Thorniewood United.

+Parker received one international cap, for Scotland's under-21 team in 2001.

+Early life

+Born in Livingston, West Lothian, Parker attended Boghall Primary School.
+His father helped out with the training for the school's football team, and Parker undertook extra training to improve his basic skills.

 Career

 Parker was a "relatively late starter" in the game, beginning at around the age of 14.
 A year or so later, he began playing for Muirieston United in Livingston.
 He then joined Hutchison Vale Boys Club.

 St Johnstone

-Parker, a striker, began his career at age 15 with Scottish club St Johnstone, where he made a promising start to his career (making his debut against Motherwell aged 16) and was being tipped by many to have a big future.
-While at St Johnstone, he gained one cap for the Scotland U-21 team.
+Parker, a striker, began his career at age 15 with Scottish club St Johnstone, then managed by Paul Sturrock, where he made a promising start to his career (making his debut against Motherwell aged 16).
+Sturrock moved on to Dundee United, and was replaced as manager by Sandy Clark.
+Both Parker and Clark lived in Bathgate, and Clark occasionally gave Parker, then at Youth Training Scheme (YTS) level, a ride into training.

+While at St Johnstone, Parker gained one cap for the Scotland U-21 team.
 Unable to impress enough at McDiarmid Park, and after being out for six months with a foot injury, in 2004, after six years in Perth, he joined Blackpool on a free transfer.